postgres/postgres/contrib/pg_tde/documentation/docs/faq.md

 To control user access to the databases, you can use role-based access control (RBAC).

-WAL files are encrypted globally across the entire PostgreSQL cluster using the same encryption key.
+WAL files are encrypted globally across the entire PostgreSQL cluster using the same encryption keys.
 Users don't interact with WAL files as these are used by the database management system to ensure data integrity and durability.

 ## Are my backups safe?
 Can I restore from them?